flight-blender

 Variable Key Data Type Description

-SECRET_KEY string This is used in Django, it is recommended that you use a long SECRET Key as string here
+SECRET_KEY string This is used in Django.
+It is recommended that you use a long SECRET Key as a string here.

-BYPASS_AUTH_TOKEN_VERIFICATION integer Set this as 1 if you are using it locally or using NoAuth or Dummy tokens, NOTE Please remove this field totally for any production deployments, it will by pass token verification and will be a security risk
+BYPASS_AUTH_TOKEN_VERIFICATION integer Set this as 1 if you are using it locally or using NoAuth or Dummy tokens.
+NOTE Please remove this field totally for any production deployments, as it will bypass token verification and will be a security risk.

-ALLOWED_HOSTS string This is used in Django, it is recommended that if you are not using IS_DEBUG above, then this needs to be set as a the domain name, if you are using IS_DEBUG above, then the system automatically allows all hosts
+ALLOWED_HOSTS string This is used in Django.
+It is recommended that if you are not using IS_DEBUG above, then this needs to be set as the domain name.
+If you are using IS_DEBUG above, then the system automatically allows all hosts.

-REDIS_HOST string Argon Server uses Redis as the backend, you can use localhost if you are running redis locally
+REDIS_HOST string Flight Blender uses Redis as the backend.
+You can use localhost if you are running Redis locally.

-REDIS_PORT integer Normally Redis runs at port 6379, you can set it here, if you dont setup the REDIS Host and Port, Argon Server will use the default values
+REDIS_PORT integer Normally Redis runs at port 6379.
+You can set it here.
+If you don’t set up the REDIS Host and Port, Flight Blender will use the default values.

-REDIS_BROKER_URL string Argon Server has background jobs controlled via Redis, you can setup the Broker URL here
+REDIS_BROKER_URL string Flight Blender has background jobs controlled via Redis.
+You can set up the Broker URL here.

 Variable Key Data Type Description

-USSP_NETWORK_ENABLED int Set it as 0 for standalone mode set it as 1 for interacting with a ASTM compliant DSS system
+USSP_NETWORK_ENABLED int Set it as 0 for standalone mode.
+Set it as 1 for interacting with an ASTM compliant DSS system.

-POSTGRES_USER string Set the user for the Argon Server Database
+POSTGRES_USER string Set the user for the Flight Blender Database.

-POSTGRES_DB string You can name a appropriate name, see the sample file
+POSTGRES_DB string You can name an appropriate name.
+See the sample file.

-POSTGRES_HOST string You can name a appropriate name, see the sample file
+POSTGRES_HOST string You can name an appropriate name.
+See the sample file.

-ARGONSERVER_FQDN string This is the domain name of a Argon Server deployment e.g. https://beta.argonserver.com
+FLIGHTBLENDER_FQDN string This is the domain name of a Flight Blender deployment, e.g., https://beta.flightblender.com.

-Once you have created and saved the .env file you can then use the docker-compose.yaml file to start the instance.
-Just run docker compose up and a running instance of Argon Server will be available.
+Once you have created and saved the .env file, you can then use the docker-compose.yaml file to start the instance.
+Just run docker compose up and a running instance of Flight Blender will be available.

-You can run Argon Server by running docker compose up and then go to http://localhost:8000, you should see the Argon Server Logo and a link to the API and Ping documentation.
+You can run Flight Blender by running docker compose up and then go to http://localhost:8000.
+You should see the Flight Blender Logo and a link to the API and Ping documentation.
 Congratulations 🎉 we now have a running version of the system!

 3. Upload some flight information

-Next we can now upload flight data.
-Argon Server has a extensive API and you can review it, any data uploaded or downloaded is done via the API.
-The importers directory has a set of scripts that help you with uploading data / flight tracks.
-For this quickstart, we will use the import_flight_json_argon_server_local.py script here, you can see the rest of the scripts there to understand how it works.
+Next, we can now upload flight data.
+Flight Blender has an extensive API, and you can review it.
+Any data uploaded or downloaded is done via the API.
+The importers directory has a set of scripts that help you with uploading data/flight tracks.
+For this quickstart, we will use the import_flight_json_flight_blender_local.py script here.
+You can see the rest of the scripts there to understand how it works.

-You will have to setup a environment like Anaconda or similar software package and install dependencies via something like pip install -r requirements.txt then you can run the import script via python import_flight_json_argon_server_local.py this will send some observations to the /set_air_traffic POST endpoint.
-This script will send a observation and then wait for 10 seconds and send another one.
+You will have to set up an environment like Anaconda or a similar software package and install dependencies via something like pip install -r requirements.txt.
+Then you can run the import script via python import_flight_json_flight_blender_local.py.
+This will send some observations to the /set_air_traffic POST endpoint.
+This script will send an observation and then wait for 10 seconds and send another one.
 All of this requires Python.

 4. Use Postman to query the API

-While the script is running you can install Postman and which should help us query the API.
+While the script is running, you can install Postman, which should help us query the API.
 You can import the Postman Collection prior.
 You will also need a “NoAuth” Bearer JWT token that you can generate by using the get_access_token.py script.
-You should have a scope of argon.read and a audience of testflight.argonserver.com.
+You should have a scope of blender.read and an audience of testflight.flightblender.com.
 We will use this token to go to the Postman collection > Flight Feed Operations > Get airtraffic observations.
-You should be able to see output of the flight feed as a response!
+You should be able to see the output of the flight feed as a response!

 Frequently asked Questions (FAQs)

-Q: Docker compose errors out because of Postgres not launching A: Check existing Postgres port and / or shut down Postgres if you have it, Argon Server Docker uses the default SQL ports.
+Q: Docker compose errors out because of Postgres not launching A: Check the existing Postgres port and/or shut down Postgres if you have it.
+Flight Blender Docker uses the default SQL ports.

-Q: Is there guide on how to configure Flight Passport can be configured to be used with Argon Server + Spotlight?
-A: Yes there is a small OAUTH Infrastructure document.
+Q: Is there a guide on how to configure Flight Passport to be used with Flight Blender + Spotlight?
+A: Yes, there is a small OAUTH Infrastructure document.